-Any departure from the following should be considered a fault, and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog and on the dog’s ability to perform its traditional work, which includes acting as a companion.
+Any departure from the following should be considered a fault, and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog and on the dogs ability to perform its traditional work, which includes, but it not limited to, acting as a companion.

 The Alaskan Klee Kai was recognized by the United Kennel Club January 1, 1997.

-The Alaskan Klee Kai is a small version of a type of dog referred to as the Alaskan Husky, with a wedge-shaped head featuring a striking masked face, prick ears, and a double coat.
+The Alaskan Klee Kai is often referred to as a smaller version of their northern ancestors, the Alaskan Husky.
+They have a wedge-shaped head featuring a striking masked face, prick ears, and a double coat.
 The length of body is just slightly longer than the height.
 The tail is well-furred and curls over the back or to either side when the dog is alert or moving.
-The appearance of the Alaskan Klee Kai reflects the breed’s Northern heritage.
+The appearance of the Alaskan Klee Kai reflects the breeds Northern heritage.